fusioncharts/dev_centre_docs/getting-started/angular/angular/setting-data-source-using-url-in-angular.md

 Copy this into a file, name it `oilReserves.json`, and store it in the same folder as your modules.

-> If you are using multi-lingual characters in your JSON, make sure that you save the JSON data with UTF-8 encoding.
+> If you are using multilingual characters in your JSON, make sure that you save the JSON data with UTF-8 encoding.

 ### Setup the Main Module